-- The Holy Echmiadzin Cathedral, being the first church ever to exist in Armenia, dates back to 301 AD.
+- The Holy Etchmiadzin Cathedral, being the first church ever to exist in Armenia, dates back to 301 AD.
 The church is considered to be a major shrine for Armenians living in Armenia and the diaspora.

 - The Monastery of Geghard was founded by St. Gregory the Illuminator in the 4th century.
 The most interesting fact about Geghard is that it is carved out of a mountain.
-If you visit Geghard Monastery, make sure to grab freshly baked Gata, it is a traditional Armenian sweet similar to a pastry or bun.
+If you visit Geghard Monastery, make sure to grab freshly baked Gata.
+It is a traditional Armenian sweet similar to a pastry or bun.